mematcha/learnpad/src/app/README.md

 Components use Class Variance Authority for type-safe variant management.
 Extend variants in individual component files.

 ### Accessibility Settings
-Keyboard shortcuts and accessibility features are configured in `lib/utils/keyboard.ts` and can be customized per user preferences.
+Accessibility features are configured in `lib/utils/keyboard.ts` and can be customized per user preferences.

 ## 📱 Responsive Design